Suzanne Wasserman: Director of CUNY's Gotham Center for New York City History

 In 2000, she was hired as associate director of the Gotham Center for New York City History, then a start-up organization at the Graduate Center of the City University of New York.
 She was later promoted to director.
 The group brought together teachers, students, scholars, librarians, archivists, filmmakers and museum curators to make the city's history more accessible.
 As the Gotham Center's Director, Wasserman created and organized seminars and conferences, built its website, and managed teaching programs that brought New York history into school classrooms.
 One historian noted that Wasserman's work "was aimed at understanding the deep cultural and social networks that still supported certain ethnic institutions on the Lower East Side".
 While at New York University, she worked as an instructor of museum studies and public history in conjunction with her position as director of the Gotham Center.

 Film

 During her tenure as Director of the Gotham Center, Wasserman established her second career as a filmmaker, writer, and director.
-She directed four successful film documentaries which were shown in many film festivals and on the PBS series Independent Lens and America ReFramed, among others.
+She directed four documentaries, which were shown in many film festivals and on the PBS series Independent Lens and America ReFramed, among others.